-This course includes topics not covered by present REC courses.
-The particular topics selected will be determined by the REC faculty according to the current needs of the field and student interest.
+This course includes topics not covered by current recreation management courses.
+The particular topics selected are determined by the faculty according to the current needs of the field and student interest.
 Seven week course.
-This course is repeatable in the same term for up to three credits.
-Repeatable for credit - maximum three.
+This course is repeatable in the same term for up to three credits and may be repeated in multiple terms.
+Repeatable for credit - maximum five credits.
+Credit may not be earned for the same topic more than once.
 Prerequisite: enrollment priority will be given to students in the online Recreation Management: Professional Development Program.
-Offered Fall, Winter, Spring, Summer.
+Offered Spring.